Livento Group (NUGN) Advances Uplisting with SEC Reporting Company Approval

 About Livento Group

-Livento Group (OTC Pink: NUGN) is focused on acquiring and developing companies with disruptive business models.
+Livento Group NUGN is focused on acquiring and developing companies with disruptive business models.
 The company recently launched BOXO Productions, a film and television production subsidiary led by a top actor and producers in the industry.
 For more information, visit www.liventogroup.com and www.boxoproductions.com.

 Safe Harbor Statement: